Stripline

 In electronics, stripline is a transverse electromagnetic (TEM) transmission line medium invented by Robert M. Barrett of the Air Force Cambridge Research Centre in the 1950s.
 Stripline is the earliest form of planar transmission line.

 Description

 A stripline circuit uses a flat strip of metal which is sandwiched between two parallel ground planes.
 The insulating material of the substrate forms a dielectric.
 The width of the strip, the thickness of the substrate and the relative permittivity of the substrate determine the characteristic impedance of the strip which is a transmission line.
 As shown in the diagram, the central conductor need not be equally spaced between the ground planes.
 In the general case, the dielectric material may be different above and below the central conductor.
+A stripline that uses air as the dielectric material is known as an air stripline.

 To prevent the propagation of unwanted modes, the two ground planes must be shorted together.
 This is commonly achieved by a row of vias running parallel to the strip on each side.

 Like coaxial cable, stripline is non-dispersive, and has no cutoff frequency.
 Good isolation between adjacent traces can be achieved more easily than with microstrip.